sempiedram/ACP1/analysis3.md

 	previous was number = false

-	for every token in the expression {
+	while there are tokens in the expression {
+		token = take first token of the expression

+		if token is '-' {
+			if previous was not number {
+				; It's a negation.
+				token = '~'
+			}
+		}

 		if token is a number {
 			add it to the new expression
 			previous was number = true
+			continue with next token
 		}else {
 			previous was number = false
 			if token is an operator {
 				if the stack is empty {
 					push token into stack
+					continue with next token
 				}else {
+					; compare token precedence to top of the stack operation precedence

+					top token = peek top token
+					top precedence = top token precedence
+					precedence = token precedence

-					if token is '-' {
+					if precedence > top token precedence {
-						if previous was not number {
-							token = '~' ; It's a negation.
-							add token to new expression
+						push token into stack
 						continue with next token
-						}
-					}
-					compare token precedence to top of the stack operation precedence if precedence > top operation precedence {
+					}else {
+						; precedence <= top token precedence
+						; pop top token and add it to the new expression top token = pop token from stack add token to new expression
 						push token into stack
-					}else {
-						pop top operation and add it to the new expression push token into stack
+						continue with next token
 					}
 				}
 			}else {
 				if token is open parenthesis {
 					place it in the stack
+					continue with next token
 				}else {
-					; Token is close parenthesis
+					; Token should be close parenthesis
+					if token is not close parenthesis {
+						raise error saying so
+					}
 					while next token in stack is not open parenthesis and the stack is not empty {
-						pop operator and put it on the new expression
+						; pop operator and put it on the new expression pop next token
+						push next token to expression
 					}
+					pop open parenthesis
 					previous was number = true
+					continue with next token
 				}
 			}
 		}
 	}

 	while stack is not empty {
-		pop operator and put it in the new expression
+		; pop operator and put it in the new expression pop token from stack
+		push that token into the stack
 	}

 Which is rather big, but it's the core of the evaluation of arithmetic expressions.